ecarjat/mayantopaperless/README.md

 - **400 from Paperless**: Typically indicates empty/unsupported files.
 Use `--debug` and/or `--download-first` to inspect the source.
 - **Duplicates**: Confirm the Mayan moved tag exists and matches `mayan_moved_tag`.

-Keep `config.json` secure, as it contains credentials and API tokens.
 Adjust mappings and rerun as needed to migrate additional document types.